Prevent Falls: Bathroom Help for Stroke Patients

 Shower and Tub Area

 Install solid grab bars within easy reach.
-Secure them firmly to walls and position them where stability is most needed—by entrances, seating areas, or sinks.
+Anchor them firmly to surfaces and place them where stability matters most, such as near entrances, seating zones, or sink areas.

 Sink and Counter Area